Imagine you are the placekicker on a college football team. Your team is getting into range to set up a game-winning field goal attempt.

 This is exactly what happened when the University of Georgia played the University of Missouri in the fall of 2015.
 Reporters interviewed Georgia head coach Mark Richt after the game and asked him what he told his kicker on the sidelines before the kick.

 “I told him that I loved him no matter what happened.
 And I was serious.
-It’s a lot of pressure for a young man and sometimes guys think that they’re worth is whether they perform well or not…but that’s really not the fact of the matter.”
+It’s a lot of pressure for a young man and sometimes guys think that their worth is whether they perform well or not…but that’s really not the fact of the matter.”

 So here’s the challenge I would like to place before you today: